-This is a finite sequence of steps, but it doesn't tell us anything about how exactly we can do that, whereas it's very clear what each line of the pseudocode entails.
+This is a finite sequence of steps, but it doesn't tell us anything about how exactly we can do that, whereas it's very clear what each line of the previous pseudocode entails.

 Or is it?
-You could ask: "given two numbers a and b, how can I check if $a \neq b$?"
+Looking at the while condition, you could ask: "given two numbers a and b, how can I check if $a \neq b$?"
 Indeed, we could break this operation into a sequence of more basic ones: for example, if a and b are represented as strings of digits, we first compare their lengths and if they match, we go through the pairs of symbols at corresponding positions in the two strings - if at any point we find a mismatch, the numbers are different, else they're the same.